 In this guide:

-- You’ll learn what a functional resume is, and get to see some great templates.
+- You’ll learn what a functional resume is.

 - We’ll show you why using the functional resume may not be your safest bet.

 - You’ll find out how to write a job-winning functional resume section by section.

 What Is a Functional Resume?

 A functional resume, also known as a skills-based resume, is a resume style that focuses on displaying your skills, rather than previous work history.
 Functional resumes may help you mask employment gaps and they come in handy when your experience isn’t directly relevant to the position.